Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

-As described below, this choice of $\eta$ is convenient for classical systems which undergo the first-order phase transition.
+where $\lambda$ is a positive constant.
+As will be described below, this choice of $\eta$ is convenient for classical systems which undergo first-order phase transitions.

-In order for the order parameter $x_{(1)}$ to have a definite value, the convexity of $\eta$ as a function of $x_{(1)}$ must be strong enough.
-For finite size systems, this condition is particularly important because the concavity of the Boltzmann entropy $s_N$ is broken near the first-order phase transition region \cite{Challa1988_PRA,Yoneta2019,Bixon1989,Labastie1990,Gross1990,Gross1997,Litz1992,Nielsen1994,Reyes-Nava2003}.
-Since the second order derivative of $\eta$ with respect to $x_{(1)}$ is $\lambda$, the strength of the convexity of $\eta$ can be freely adjusted by tuning the value of $\lambda$.
-That is, for sufficiently large $\lambda$, $s_N-\eta$ becomes strictly concave, and the order parameter has a definite value.
+In order for the order parameter $x_{\ind{1}}$ to have a definite value, the convexity of $\eta$ as a function of $x_{\ind{1}}$ must be strong enough.
+This condition is particularly important for finite systems.
+In the analysis in Section~\ref{sec:SE_commutative}, we have used the fact that $\sigma_N-\eta$ can be approximated by the strongly concave function $\s-\eta$ in the thermodynamic limit.
+However, in finite systems the concavity of the microcanonical entropy $\sigma_N$ is broken near the first-order phase transition region due to finite-size effects \cite{Schulman1980,Binder1981}.
+Therefore, if the convexity of $\eta$ is weak, $\sigma_N-\eta$ can be a nonconcave function for finite $N$, and the analysis using Laplace's approximation breaks down.
+To overcome such finite-size effects, we take the convexity of $\eta$ strong enough.
+Since the second order derivative of $\eta$ with respect to $x_{\ind{1}}$ is $\lambda$, the strength of the convexity of $\eta$ can be freely adjusted by tuning the value of $\lambda$.
+That is, for sufficiently large $\lambda$, $\sigma_N-\eta$ becomes strongly concave, and the order parameter has a definite value.
+In fact, Eq.~\eqref{eq:p_N^eta_Gaussian} gives